Tom-0727/ChatPet/README.md

 This is a ChatPet based on GPT with Fine-tuning.

 ## Introduction
 ChatPet is an AI-based chatbot that aims to provide emotional value to users.
-The project focuses on creating a chatbot that can operate on normal devices with limited computing resources, as current language models like GPT3 and LLaMA require extensive computing resources.
-It would be based on GPT without calling API, and also target on a adapter to Multi-modal.
+The project focuses on creating a chatbot that can operate on normal devices with limited computing resources.

-## Current Status
+## Work Status
-  1. Basic Chat module
-  2. Basic Fine-tune module
+- LLaMA Deployment -> On going
+  - Chat :white_check_mark:
+  - Partial Params Finetune (LoRA) :white_check_mark:
+  - Short-Long Term Memory: white_check_mark:

+- GPT2 Deployment -> Stop the Update
+  - Full Params Finetune :white_check_mark: Done
+  - Chat :white_check_mark: Done
+  - Short-Term Memory :white_check_mark: Done
+  - Temperature, Top-k, Top-p, accumulate_grad :white_check_mark: Done